AlbertoSinigaglia/canvas-animations/README.md

 Simple animation representing a raycasting 2D on the canvas, with random segments.
 The first one generate rays in every direction, the second one only in a specific "view", which change by moving mouse.

+## RayCasting2DwithUserWall
+Simple animation representing a raycasting 2D on the canvas, with as Wall the mouse-dragged trak

 ## RayCasting3D && RayCastingWithStructure
 Simple animation representig the 2D casting in a 3D view, based on the distance.
 The second one is the best one, has a 2D minimap on the top right corner, and you can move inside the space with the keyboard arrow.